 With thousands of Chinese characters to master, it can be daunting to get going and plough through them.

-To help you out a bit, we would like to introduce WordSwing's frequency-ordered spaced repetition gadget:
+To help you out a bit, we encourage you to try WordSwing’s Written Word spaced repetition gadget:

 This gadget will introduce the most frequent 870 Chinese characters in descending frequency order, that is, the most common ones first.